rust-unofficial/patterns/functional/lenses.md

 }
 ```

 In C++, the equivalent would be to generate a very complex code template, with a lot of compile time logic -- if it's even possible.
 But in Rust, that macro simply creates the ability to pass it to a `Deserializer`.

 What is a Deserializer?
 It is the logic that contains the instructions to parse a data format, such as JSON or CSV.
-And the way it does so is it creates and operates a `Visitor`.
+The way it does so is it creates and operates a `Visitor`.

 A simple example follows of a `Deserializer` that knows how to parse a single 32-bit binary number written out with ASCII 0s and 1s.
 For a better example, see the Serde documentation.

 Note how this is composable in many other formats without predicting anything else about their structure.